opnfv/kvmfornfv/docs/overview/kvmfornfv_overview.rst

 * **design** - This includes the parameters or design considerations taken into account for achieving minimal interrupt latency for the data VNFs.
-* **scenarios** - This includes the sceanrios that are currently implemented in the kvmfornfv project,features of each scenario and a general guide to how to deploy them.
+* **scenarios** - This includes the sceanrios that are currently implemented in the kvm4nfv project,features of each scenario and a general guide to how to deploy them.
 * **release notes** - This describes a brief summary of recent changes, enhancements and bug fixes in the KVM4NFV project.
 * **glossary** - It includes the definition of terms, used in the KVM4NFV project.